-5. The Contract The Supplier shall supply the Deliverables described below on the terms set out in this Order Form and the attached contract conditions ("Conditions") and any [Annex/Annexes].
+1. Contract Reference C28596 2.
+Date 31 st March 2025 3.
+Authority Defra Spacelo Building Seacole Building 2 Marsham Street London SW1P 4DF 4.
+Supplier Anthesis 26-29 St. Cross Street Farringdon London EC1N 8UH 4a.
+Supplier Account Details Anthesis (UK) Ltd Level 1, 26 - 29 St. Cross Street London England EC1N 8UH United Kingdom Company number: 03409491 5.
+The Contract The Supplier shall supply the Deliverables described below on the terms set out in this Order Form and the attached contract conditions ("Conditions") and any Annexes.
 Unless the context otherwise requires, capitalised expressions used in this Order Form have the same meanings as in Conditions.
-In the event of any inconsistency between the provisions of the Order Form, and the Annexes, the inconsistency shall be resolved by giving precedence in order: Order Form, Annex 2 (Specification) and Annex 3 (Charges) with equal priority.
+In the event of any inconsistency between the provisions of the Order Form, the Conditions and the Annexes, the inconsistency shall be resolved by giving precedence in the following order: Order Form, Annex 2 (Specification) and Annex 3 (Charges) with equal priority.
 Conditions and Annex 1 (Authorised Processing Template) with equal priority.
 Annexes 4 (Tender Submission) and 5 (Sustainability).
-In the event of any inconsistency between the provisions of Annexes 4 and 5, take precedence over Annex 4.
-Annex 5 shall Please do not attach any Supplier terms and conditions to this Order Form as the accepted by the Authority and may delay conclusion of the Contract. ney will not be 6.
-Deliverables Goods None Services Provision of technical support as listed in the Specification Annex 2, to be performed at 2nd Floor, Blenheim Court, 19 George Street, Banbury OX16 5BH 7.
-Specification The specification of the Deliverables is as set out in Annex 2.
-8. Term The Term shall commence on unless it is otherwise extended or terminated in accordance with the terms and contract. onditions of the The Authority may vary the Contract (excluding the end date) by giving not less the notice in writing to the Supplier prior to the Expiry Date.
-The terms and conditions Contract shall apply throughout any such extended period.
-9. Charges The Charges for the Deliverables shall be as set out in Annex 3.
+In the event of any inconsistency between the provisions of Annexes 4 and 5, Annex 5 shall take precedence over Annex 4.
+Please do not attach any Supplier terms and conditions to this Order Form as they will not be accepted by the Authority and may delay conclusion of the Contract.

+6. Deliverables Goods [None] Services Restriction of Hazardous Substances in Electrical Equipment To be performed at the Supplier's premises.
+7. Specification The spec cification of the Deliverables is as set out in Annex 2.
+8. Term Three 3 years The Term shall commence on 1st April 2025 (the Start Date) and the Expiry Date shall be 31 st March 2028 , unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
+The Authority may extend the Contract for a period of up to 12 months' by giving not less than three (3) months' notice in writing to the Supplier prior to the Expiry Date.
+The terms and conditions of the Contract shall apply throughout any such extended period.
+1st April 2028 commencement of the optional 12-month extension period.
+The maximum total contract period will be four (4) years.
+9. Charges The Cha rges for the Deliverables shall be as set out in Annex 3 .